3A High School Volleyball: Chilton's net presence leads Kelso past Union

 Chilton delivered 13 kills on a .330 success rate while Grafton slammed 12 kills at a .280 rate.

 “In the first couple of sets I would say our hitting was really good.
-We put the ball away and placed it (well),” said Grafton.
+We put the ball away and placed it (well),” Grafton said.
 “We took their setter out of system so they couldn’t run the middle and then our defense, when they did run the middle, we were always there.”

 That steady play fell off for Kelso in the third set when Union opened a 9-3 lead and held steady, taking the lead out to 19-13.
 The Titans played much cleaner on the offensive end of the court, while Kelso made uncharacteristic errors in the serve-receive phase.